Designing Effective Meeting Agreements

 Identifying Meeting Agreements

-A meeting agreement can be a ground rule, metaphor, or principle that will help a group understand the expectations of behavior during a meeting.
+A meeting agreement can be a ground rule, metaphor, or principle to help a group understand the expectations of behavior during a meeting.
 To pick the best meeting agreement for your team, start by identifying the challenges the group tends to face when working on a project or having a discussion.

 Some of the most common are: